Go Back

 • For the vegan scallops:

-• Add a Nori sheet on the bottom of a medium casserole.
+• Place a nori sheet on the bottom of a medium casserole dish.

 • Place the mushrooms in the casserole and drizzle with flaxseed oil.
-Season with salt and pepper and cover them with the second Nori sheet.
-Now, it's best to leave these marinate overnight, but you can let them sit this wat for just 2 hours.
+Season with salt and pepper, then cover them with the second nori sheet.
+It's best to let these marinate overnight, but you can let them sit this way for just 2 hours.

 • When ready, take the mushrooms out of the casserole and fry them on both sides until golden.
-Serve on top of the pea puree.
-Squeeze some lemon juice on top before serving.
+Serve on top of the pea puree and squeeze some lemon juice over them before serving.

 • For the green pea puree:

 • Put the green peas in a small pot and boil until tender.
 Alternatively, you can steam them.
-Once they're soft (~15mins), remove from heat, add soy milk, garlic, olive oil, salt and pepper and mash using an immersion blender.
-You can also use a normal blender or a food processor for this.
-Serve with fresh chopped mint or chives on top.
+Once they're soft (~15 mins), remove from heat, add the soy milk, garlic, olive oil, salt and pepper, and mash using an immersion blender.
+You can also use a regular blender or a food processor for this.
+Serve with fresh chopped chives on top.

 • For the vegan bacon bits:

-• Cut the smoked tofu into tiny bits and fry them in a non-stick pan for a couple of minutes, until crispy, Remove on a paper towel then serve on top of the pea puree.
+• Cut the smoked tofu into tiny bits and fry them in a non-stick pan for a couple of minutes, until crispy.
+Remove onto a paper towel, then serve on top of the pea puree.